Posted on:

 How to Record Your Voiceover (Free Tools)

-- Audacity (free for desktop, Windows/Mac, professional quality)
+- Audacity: free, desktop, Windows/Mac, professional quality

-- GarageBand (free on Mac)
+- GarageBand : (free on Mac)

-- Windows Voice Recorder (built into Windows)
+- Windows Voice Recorder : built into Windows

 How to Sync Voiceover with Specific Slides

-Step 1: Add a separate audio file to each slide
+Step 1: Add a separate audio file to each slide instead of one file for the whole deck

 Step 2: In Format options, enable Stop on slide change